DDGRCF/DFDet/README.md

 # DADet

 Offical Implementation for A Dual Adaptive Detector for Aerial

-# OBBDetection

 ## introduction

-This is the official implement of Dadet, and implemented on [OBBDetection](https://github.com/jbwang1997/OBBDetection)
+This is the official implement of DADet, and implemented on [OBBDetection](https://github.com/jbwang1997/OBBDetection)

-### Major features

-We develop [BboxToolkit](https://github.com/jbwang1997/BboxToolkit) to support oriented bounding boxes operations, which is heavily depended on by this toolbox.

 ## License